 International Overdose Awareness Day is a time to remember and a time to act.
 Another goal of the day is to spread information about how to detect signs of substance abuse and overdose, and what to do when encountering a person who may be having an adverse reaction to a drug.
 Disorientation, agitation, difficulty breathing and vomiting can all be signs of overdose and should not be ignored.

 Purple and silver are the colors adopted by IOAD.
 Specifically, silver is the awareness color for drug overdose, while purple is the awareness color for opioid addiction.
 There is an international campaign to turn buildings around the world purple on August 31.
 Special outreach in the United States includes a campaign to light buildings and bridges purple in every state and asking states to lower flags over government buildings to half-mast.

 IOAD at St. Christopher’s Inn

-On August 31, St. Christopher’s Inn will offer a special virtual training for those interested in learning how to administer Narcan to someone who has overdosed.
+On a regular basis St. Christopher’s Inn is offering virtual training for those interested in learning how to administer Narcan to someone who has overdosed.
 Narcan, which is the brand name for the drug, Naloxone, blocks the opioid receptors in the brain, and can reverse the effects of an opioid overdose.
 It has been available for almost 50 years as an antidote but has taken on an increased role in saving lives as the opioid epidemic has continued to grow.
 The American Medical Association endorses the training of lay people in the use of Narcan to prevent overdoses.
 Every state has enacted laws to increase naloxone availability and partnered with various providers to make Narcan kits/training available to community members.
-Learn more about the Virtual Narcan Training on August 31, 2020 here.
+Learn more about Virtual Narcan Training here.